 The eastern part of Msukaligwa is very important from a hydrological point of view, and also for the protection of sensitive freshwater ecosystems.
 The extent of this sensitive area and it components are shown on Map 6: MBSP (Freshwater Sensitive Areas) below.
 This area comprises the protected area in the vicinity of Chrissiesmeer which contains the main lakes, but also the numerous rivers, watercourses and wetlands that occur outside the protected area.
 In addition, the area forms part of nationally significant strategic water source areas.
-While the largest concentration of sensitivity occurs in the eastern part, the western part of Mskaligwa also contains wetlands, wetland clusters and important sub-catchments.
-Of concern is that large parts of the sensitive freshwater areas overlap with human activity such as mining, agriculture and forestry, creating concerns for damage to ecosystems and critical water sources.
+While the largest concentration of sensitive freshwater areas overlap with human activity such as mining, agriculture and forestry, creating concerns for damage to ecosystems and critical water sources.
 Towards the east, where strategic water source areas occur, forestry is the predominant land use.